Soy-Ginger Chicken Quinoa Wraps

 - Remove the cooked corn from the water and let cool until you can hold it to cut the corn off of the cob.
 (Or, if using already-cooked, leftover corn on the cob, slice the corn off of the cob.)

-- Toss the quinoa with the veggies and feta cheese.
+- Toss the quinoa with the veggies, feta cheese, and the beans and cilantro, if using.

 - Add dressing to taste – just enough for some flavor without making it soupy.